Sleep Apnea Treatment

 • Each session takes about 30 minutes and is performed in-office.

-• The laser is applied comfortably inside your mouth—no needles, no discomfort.
+• The laser is applied comfortably inside your mouth, with no needles, no discomfort.

-• A full treatment consists of three sessions over six weeks for best results.
+• A full treatment consists of three sessions over six weeks for the best results.

 • Results can last up to a year, and the treatment can be repeated as needed.